micmejia/bible-dump/NKJV/Leviticus/Lev 6.md

 The priest who offers it for sin shall eat it.
 In a holy place it shall be eaten, in the court of the tabernacle of meeting.

 ###### 27
-Everyone who touches its flesh [^h]must be holy.
+Everyone who touches its flesh must be holy.
 And when its blood is sprinkled on any garment, you shall wash that on which it was sprinkled, in a holy place.

 ###### 28
 But the earthen vessel in which it is boiled shall be broken.
 And if it is boiled in a bronze pot, it shall be both scoured and rinsed in water.